nhcooper123/blue-whale-bes/README.md

 However, to aid reproducibility we have also included data required to replicate our analyses/figures in the `data/` folder.

 If you use the data please cite as follows:
-> Clive N Trueman; Andrew L Jackson; Katharyn S Chadwick; Ellen J Coombs, Sarah Magozzi, Richard C Sabin and Natalie Cooper (2018).
+> Clive N Trueman, Andrew L Jackson, Katharyn S Chadwick, Ellen J Coombs, Sarah Magozzi, Richard C Sabin and Natalie Cooper (2018).
 Dataset: Baleen stable isotope data.
 Natural History Museum Data Portal (data.nhm.ac.uk). [https://doi.org/10.5519/0093278](https://doi.org/10.5519/0093278).

 * `raw-whale-isotope-data.csv` contains d13C and d15N stable isotope values taken from *the* blue whale (NHMUK_1892.3.1.1) at the Natural History Museum, London.
 Plus some other rorquals to be covered in a later paper.
 These data are used throughout.
 * `TL2_raster.grd` and `TL2_raster.gri`	are rasters of trophic level two d13C values required for extracting models in script 01.